dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 Teams under K8s are relying on k8s.namespace, but there are teams building apps on premise, and serverless.

-Then we recommend a common metadata, we will define 3:
+As of today, we recommend using a common metadata structure and defining three key attributes:
 - dt.security_context
 - dt.cost.costcenter
 - dt.cost.product